adadobrica/pooTV-final/README.md

 - Created abstract classes to make inheritance easier.
 All of these classes inherit the same class, PageAction.
 - Implemented a `synchronized` Singleton pattern for the output because only one instance of this class is needed.
 - Implemented the MVC pattern for the user to better differentiate between what represents the model data, what needs to be the output, and what needs to be processed.
 This also simplifies the user interface and the controlling logic behind it.
+- Used Factory design pattern for the actions that are database-related: either adding a new movie to the current database, or deleting it.
+I chose Factory for this purpose because it provides an efficient way of creating an object without exposing the logic behind it to the client (in our case, the user).
+- Used Strategy design pattern for the recommendations.
+When a user is subscribed, they will have certain types of notifications that will be sent to them, depending on the context in which they have subscribed or not.
+Because of the importance of the "context", this design pattern was used because the structure of the notifications vary.